treasure-data/td-js-sdk/README.md

 The async script snippet will create a fake Treasure object on the window and inject the async script tag with the td-js-sdk url.
 This fake Treasure object includes a fake of all the public methods exposed by the real version.
 As you call different methods, they will be buffered in memory until the real td-js-sdk has loaded.
 Upon td-js-sdk loading, it will look for existing clients and process their buffered actions.

 The unminified script loader can be seen in [src/loader.js](src/loader.js).
 The code to load existing clients and their buffered actions once td-js-sdk has been loaded can be seen in [lib/loadClients.js](lib/loadClients.js).

-* Can I make my own Treasure wrapper and vendor it?

-We've designed td-js-sdk in such a way that you can make a lightweight wrapper.
-You can see an example of this in [examples/wrapper](examples/wrapper).
-The main file of interest being [examples/wrapper/lib/index.js](examples/wrapper/lib/index.js).

 ## Other